parzival0152/softwere-engineering/README.md

 # software engineering

 this is the repository for our work on the course software engineering.
 Hey Omri can you see this?
-are you feeling it mr.krabs?
+YESSSSSS
+I
+CAN!
 :tada::tada::tada::tada::tada: :fireworks:
-😪😪😪